paolini99/Multi-Threaded-Computational-Server-with-Statistical-Tracking/README.md

 - Support various calculation modes, such as minimum, maximum, average, or counting the results.

 The program also provides flexible variable management through the `VariableParser` class, which converts variables into data structures that the server can easily manipulate.

+The classes for parsing and managing expressions and variables, such as `Constant`, `Variable`, `Operator`, and `Parser`, were provided by the university professor and are crucial for handling the syntax and computation of mathematical expressions.

 ### 5. Real-Time Statistics
 The server gathers information on all received requests.
 The statistics are updated in a synchronized manner to avoid concurrency issues between different threads.
 The statistics include: